core-wg/resource-directory/draft-ietf-core-resource-directory.md

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
-    If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.
+    If no lifetime is included in the initial registration, a default value of 86400 (24 hours) SHOULD be assumed.
+If the lt parameter is not included in a registration refresh  or update operation, the most recently supplied value SHALL be re-used.

   con :=
   : Context (optional).
 This parameter sets the scheme, address and port at
-    which this server is available in the form scheme://host:port.
-In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed.
+    which this server is available in the form scheme://host:port/path.
+In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
 This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
+When con is used, scheme and host are mandatory and port and path parameters are optional.

+    If the endpoint uses an ephemeral port to register with, it MUST include the con: parameter in the registration to provide a valid network path.

+    If the endpoint which is located behind a NAT gateway is registering with a Resource Directory which is on the network service side of the NAT gateway, the endpoint MUST use a persistent port for the outgoing registration in order to provide the NAT gateway with a valid network address for replies and incoming requests.

 Content-Format:
 : application/link-format